 - Remove a seed from umeboshi and discard.
-Then mince into small pieces. > - Slice the chicken tender diagonally into 1 inch pieces (this cutting technique is called “Sogigiri”).
-Sprinkle salt > and pepper. > - Sprinkle the flour over the chicken and coat it well with your hands.
+Then mince into small pieces.

+- Slice the chicken tender diagonally into 1 inch (2.5 cm) pieces (this cutting technique is called “sogigiri") and season them with salt and pepper.

+- Sprinkle the flour over the chicken and coat it well with your hands.

 - Heat the olive oil on medium high heat and cook garlic until fragrant.

 - Add the chicken and cook until no longer pink.
 Then cook the shimeji mushrooms till coated with oil.